 Immunization Requirements Renewal TB Must have one of the following upon entrance into the program: Annually.
+Two Step TB Skin Test: The first test is given and then read within 72 hours.
+The second test is given no earlier than one week after the first test was administered and no later than three weeks after the first test was administered.
+The results turned in need to show date each test was administered, the date each test was read; and the result.
 Blood Tests.
-Preferred Option Student may have a blood test done, either the QuantiFERON or the T-Spot.
+Student may have a blood test done, either the QuantiFERON or the T-Spot.
 Results should show the date the test was administered and the result.
-Two Step TB Skin Test: The first test is given and then read within 72 hours.
-The second test is given no earlier than one week after the first test was administered and no later than three weeks after the first test was administered.
-In the event you are even one day late, you will need to repeat the two-step skin test or blood test.
-The submitted results need to show the date each test was administered, the date each test was read; and the result.
 Before one year has passed from the date the TB test was administered, the Student needs to have a one-step skin TB test done.
-Hepatitis B A titer showing immunity is acceptable.
+In the event you are even one day late, you would have to repeat the two-step skin test or Hepatitis B A titer showing immunity is acceptable. blood test.
 No renewal needed.
 Most students had the Hepatitis B series as a child.
 Evidence of the three Hepatitis B shots is required unless a titer showing immunity is presented.
 If the student has not completed the Hepatitis B series, they will need to start the series in order to be compliant.
 The student will then need to complete the series on the regularly recommended immunization guides.
-MMR Measles, Mumps, Rubella - again this is a series that was usually completed as a child.
-Need to show proof of the two MMR shots.
-A titer showing immunity is also acceptable.
-If a student has not had the series, must complete the series as is regularly done.
+MMR A titer showing immunity is acceptable.
+Measles, Mumps, Rubella - again this is a series that was usually completed as a child.
+Need to show proof of the two MMR shots If student has not had the series, must complete the series as are regularly done.
 No renewal needed.
-Tdap Student must show proof of having had a Tdap immunization within the past ten years.
-Must be renewed every ten years Flu Shot Must have a flu shot by no later than October 31 of each year.
+Tdap Student must show proof of having had a Tdap immunization within the past ten years Must be renewed every ten years.
+Flu Shot Must have a flu shot by no later than October 31 of each year.
 Student must provide proof every year.
 Yearly.
-COVID vaccine COVID vaccine is not required at this time.
-The NDSU SON will continue to comply with the regulations set by our affiliating clinical agencies and may be required to provide documentation whether a student is vaccinated or not.
-Therefore, students must provide documentation of vaccination status to the SON.
-Students may need to wear personal protective equipment during patient care per agency Policy.
 Varicella A titer showing immunity to the varicella (chicken pox) virus is preferred.
 Student may also show proof of the series of varicella shots.
 No renewal needed as long as there is proof of immunity.
-Polio Proof of polio vaccinations is preferred No renewal needed.
+COVID While the COVID vaccination is no longer a requirement of most clinical facilities/agencies, the SON may be required to provide documentation if a student is vaccinated or not for tracking purposes.
+Therefore, students must provide documentation of vaccination status to the SON.

-The purpose of requiring evidence of health status and current immunization is to provide a safe environment and protect fellow students, faculty, health care agencies, and patients from communicable diseases.
+The purpose for requiring evidence of health status and current immunization is to provide a safe environment and protect fellow students, faculty, health care agencies, and patients from communicable diseases.